suryapavan1912/scrapper/USAGE.md

 **City Not Found:**
 - Make sure you've added the city using the simple_city_fetcher.py script
-- Check the city slug format (typically "cityname-statecode" in lowercase)
+- Check the city slug format (typically just the lowercase city name with hyphens, e.g. "new-york")
 - Run `python src/data_collection/simple_city_fetcher.py --city "New York" --country "USA"` to add cities

 **No Results Found:**
-- Try different category/type terms
+- Try different place types
 - Ensure the location is valid
 - Try a larger, more well-known city first